skfarhad/hazard_reporting_system/CONTRIBUTING.md

 # How to contribute
-I appreciate your valuable input!
-Let's build a community that cares for situation in Bangladesh.
+We appreciate your valuable input!
+Let's build a community that cares about the natural disaster affected people of Bangladesh.
-<br>I want to make contributing to this project as easy and transparent as possible, whether it's:
+<br>I want to make contributing to this project as easy and transparent
+as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
+- Suggesting architectural improvements
 - Becoming a maintainer

 ### [Github flow](https://guides.github.com/introduction/flow/index.html) will be maintained.
 So, all contributions will be integrated through pull requests
 Pull requests are the best way to propose changes to the codebase.
 I will be actively looking for your pull requests:

+- Analyze the open issues and choose one for making a contribution
+- If you feel something novel need to be done then discuss with other collaborators and then create the issue
+- Join the communication platform (currently it's slack) being used by the collaborators
-- Fork the repo and create your branch from `master`.
+- Fork the repo and create your branch from `main`.
 - If you've added code that should be tested, add tests.
 - If you've changed APIs, update the documentation.
-- Issue that pull request!
+- Create a pull request with necessary descriptions, images etc so that it's clear what you have done!
+- PRs without proper documentation will not be accepted.

 ## Reporting bugs